wu-json/blossom/docs/design/2025-12-20-youtube-timeline.md

 }, [activeTranslation?.id]);
 ```

-### Threshold Configuration

-The "nearest" detection threshold (default 5 seconds) could be configurable:
-- Shorter threshold: Only show translations very close to current time
-- Longer threshold: Keep showing translation until next one appears

 ### Click vs Playback Priority

 When user clicks a marker:
 1. Player seeks to that timestamp
-2. Active translation updates via nearest algorithm (naturally selects clicked one)
+2. Active translation updates via range detection (seeked position is within clicked translation's range)
 3. Normal playback-based detection continues

 ### New Translation Creation

 When user clicks "Translate Frame":
-1. Translation is created and saved to database
+1. Translation is created and saved to database with default duration (5 seconds)
 2. New translation is added to local timeline state via `addTranslation()`
-3. Nearest algorithm naturally selects it (since it was just created at current timestamp)
+3. Range detection naturally selects it (current timestamp is within its range)
-4. No special handling needed - the algorithm handles it
+4. User can drag the end handle to extend or shrink the range as needed

 ## Implementation Steps